braice/MuMuDVB/doc/README.txt

 How to ask MuMuDVB for descrambling?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.You are using full autoconfiguration :
+.You are using autoconfiguration :

 Just add `cam_support=1` to your config file

-.You are using partial autoconfiguration or no autoconfiguration
+.You are not using autoconfiguration
  * Add `cam_support=1` to your config file (before the channels)
- * For each scrambled channel add the `cam_pmt_pid` option.
+ * For each scrambled channel add the `pmt_pid` option.
 This option is made for MuMuDVB to know wich PID is the PMT PID wich will be used to ask for descrambling

-[NOTE]
-You have an example of CAM support in doc/configuration_examples/autoconf_partial.conf

 Hardware CAM issues